 The Patent Box regime is due to commence in April 2013 and businesses are worried that it will be yet another cross to bear in uncertain times.
 But how can you prepare?

-Patent Box is a fantastic opportunity for UK companies to pay less corporation tax by reducing the rate to just 10% on profits generated from patents and certain other medicinal or botanic innovations.
+Patent Box is a fantastic opportunity for UK companies to pay less corporation tax by reducing the rate to just ten per cent on profits generated from patents and certain other medicinal or botanic innovations.

 The regime will not just apply to patent royalties and similar license revenues, but also to the sales of complex manufactured products, including one or more patented components.
 Reduced tax rates can be claimed by companies using patented technologies in their production processes.
 The scope of the Patent Box is much wider than many companies realise, so take advice early and don’t miss out on the tax savings.

 Both existing and new patents will be included and the legislation is expected to encourage UK businesses to invest in research and development and use patents to further their commercial interests.
-Intellectual property (read more in our intellectual property rights series) must be registered in the UK or Europe to qualify, but the scheme will cover worldwide income that is taxed in the UK.
+Intellectual property must be registered in the UK or Europe to qualify, but the scheme will cover worldwide income that is taxed in the UK.

 Evidence of how Patent Box will enhance the competitiveness of the UK tax system for high-tech companies came earlier in the year when GlaxoSmithKline said that, as a direct consequence of the Chancellor’s announcement, it would be investing £500m in the development of its UK manufacturing facilities.

 A ten per cent corporation tax rate makes the UK an attractive place to do international business, but it also benefits domestic companies.
 Benefits from the scheme are expected to bring advantages to businesses of all sizes, and will be phased in over a five year period.